samba/samba.github.io/_posts/2016-10-26-data-model-fluidity-in-analytics.md

 ## Provide some *stricture* for the mundane

 What are the most common tracking cases you can think of, for *all* of your organization's applications?
 Probably screenviews and button clicks, maybe some kind of form entry.
-Can you think of others that aren't intrinsicly linked to your business case?
+Can you think of others that aren't intrinsically linked to your business case?

 For these common cases, some simple, standard models are quite sufficient: